We have taken into account the Law Commission reports published in September 2019 and confirmed by the government in March 2020.

 Generate a PDF (permanent, immutable file) with the agreement and the date and time of the fingerprint (available to both client and adviser within our system)

-Building a Certificate of Acceptance, visualising for the client and Adviser the fingerprint information we hold within the system, confirming who signed it, when and where.
+Generate a Certificate of Acceptance in a PDF, that visualizes for the client and Adviser, the fingerprint information we hold within the system, confirming when and where it was sent, opened and signed.

 Adding Two Factor-authentication (2FA) to belt and braces approach to guarantee that the same person that accessed the system is the same signing it.